dburkland/tesla_ios_shortcuts/README.md

   * Slow shortcut execution times, sometimes 1-2 minutes to open the frunk for example
   * Lack of advanced logic in iOS shortcuts that made dealing with certain vehicle states both slow & problematic

 As a result, I have developed a new set of iOS shortcuts along with a cloud-based API service.
 These shortcuts are much simpler as the logic for dealing with things like vehicle state are now handled by the Cloud API service.
 Shortcuts now take only seconds to run regardless of what state the vehicle is in or how slow your mobile device's network connection is (as long as it is available).
-The Cloud API service is something I created myself in Python and host as a Google Compute Platform (GCP) Cloud Function.
+The Cloud API service is something I created myself in Python and host as a set of Amazon Web Services (AWS) Lambda Functions.

 ### Setup